 Inhaling these smokes is the main public health threat of wildfires and it is critical to protecting oneself.
 Those with preexisting conditions such as heart or lung disease are at considerably higher risk from wildfire smoke.

-We have compiled a list of safety tips to protect yourself if you ever cross paths with a wildfire.
+With the help of a personal injury attorneys who specialize in California wildfire litigation, we have compiled a list of safety tips to protect yourself if you ever cross paths with a wildfire.

 Reduce the Threat of Wildfire Smoke with a Mask